reside-ic/reside-ic.github.io/content/blog/debugging-valgrind-gdb.md

  - debugging
 ---

-We've already written about debugging R packages with valgrind and gdb together [here](https://reside-ic.github.io/blog/debugging-and-fixing-crans-additional-checks-errors/).
+We've already written about debugging R packages with valgrind and gdb separately [here](https://reside-ic.github.io/blog/debugging-and-fixing-crans-additional-checks-errors/).
 This post shows how to use them together so that you can use gdb to inspect the state of a program at the point where valgrind has noticed that there's an error.
 The process is a bit weird, but does work!
-This will likely only work on Linux (not windows or macOS).
+NB: This will likely only work on Linux (not windows or macOS).

 ## The problem